You are here: HOME › Speech Topics

-Easter - what's its history?
+Easter - what is its history?
+What are the special days, like Palm Sunday, all about?
 What do bunnies and chocolate eggs have to do with it?
 Why does the White House have a tradition of egg-rolling as part of its Easter celebrations?

-Use this page of Easter speech topic possibilities to find an idea for a demonstration or an informative speech.
+Use this page of Easter speech topic possibilities to find an idea for an inspirational demonstration or an interesting informative speech.

 Help!
 I have a class and need lots of impromptu speech topics for them to practice with.

 You've got them here.
 I have two pages of topics for impromptu speaking.